Rodarbal/SynapseSkidScripts/README.md

 # Purpose

-This repository contains all my publicly available scripts with some being open source
+This repository contains all my publicly available scripts with some being open source (this repository isnt intended for release yet and is still under development)

 ## Working Scripts